 - genetic factors that affect how the body processes alcohol

-- the presence of other liver disorders, such as hepatitis C
+- the presence of liver infections or other liver disorders, such as hepatitis B, hepatitis C, and hemochromatosis

 Women are at a greater risk of developing alcoholic hepatitis.
-This may be a due to the differences in how the male and female bodies absorb and break down alcohol.
+This may be due to the differences in how the bodies of men and women absorb and break down alcohol.

-The symptoms of alcoholic hepatitis vary depending on the amount of damage that has occurred to the liver.
+The symptoms of alcoholic hepatitis vary depending on the amount of damage to the liver.
 If you have a mild case of the disease, you may not experience any symptoms.
-However as more damage occurs, you may begin to experience:
+However, as more damage occurs, you may begin to experience:

 - changes in appetite